rschristopher/ischristtrue.com/src/truth.md

- all patterns, simple and complex, all that was, is, and will be -- including our own bodies and minds -- this is the Spirit of Truth.
+ all patterns, simple and complex, all that was, is, and will be -- including our own bodies and minds -- this is the Spirit of Truth;
+the source, the creator, of all.
-What kind of being, what kind of spirit, could encompass all?
+What kind of being, what kind of spirit, could be the source of all?

 Well, turns out there's only a handful of possible answers.